Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Simulation Results

-Fig.~\ref{fig:2} presents the performance of \textsc{bms} for $m=60$ against \textsc{ath}, \textsc{zz} and \textsc{opt}.
-When the number of devices and the group size are fixed, there is an optimal value of $n$ at which the performance is maximized.
+Fig.~\ref{fig:2} presents the performance of \textsc{bms} for $m=60$ and $M=2$ against \textsc{ath}, \textsc{zz} and \textsc{opt}.
+When $m$ and $M$ are fixed, there is an optimal value of $n$ at which the performance is maximized.
 When $n$ increases above this optimal value, the NSD starts to decrease since the bandwidth of each RB becomes small.
-In other words, when $n$ continue to grow which decreases the bandwith of each RB, the interference inside each NOMA group become intolerable and the devices cannot meet their requirements.
-Lately, the performance of \textsc{bms} is still the best amongst the non-optimal algorithms except for large $n$ where the offline \textsc{zz} becomes better (due to its offline nature and probably to exploring more nodes in the graph $H$ and thus selecting larger maximal independent sets) at the expense of higher running time complexity and more powerful capabilities of seeing future inputs.
+In other words, when $n$ continues to grow which decreases the bandwidth of each RB, the interference inside each NOMA group becomes intolerable and the devices cannot meet their requirements.
+Lately, the performance of \textsc{bms} is still the best amongst the non-optimal algorithms except for large $n$ where \textsc{zz} becomes better (since it is offline and it explores more nodes in $H$) at the expense of higher running time complexity and more powerful capabilities of seeing future inputs.
 Finally, \textsc{bms} achieves close-to-optimal performance for different $n$ and the worst gap is about $78\%$ which is much better than the proven $50\%$ theoretical gap (see Theorems~\ref{the2com} and~\ref{theo:mub}).

-Fig.~\ref{fig:3} presents the performance of \textsc{bms} against \textsc{ath}, \textsc{zz}, and \textsc{opt} when the battery capacity of the devices $\upper{\mathbf{e}}$ changes.
-Increasing the battery capacity is able to increase the NSD quickly (the increase rate is faster when the number of RBs is larger).
-However, since the number of RBs and the group size are limited, the increase rate slows down as the battery capacity increases, and thus the curves start to converges.
-Despite being online and much simpler, \textsc{bms} is very close to \textsc{opt} and, as discussed previously, \textsc{zz}, due to its offline nature, is better than \textsc{bms} only for large $n$ but at the expense of higher running time complexity.
+Fig.~\ref{fig:3} presents the performance of \textsc{bms} against \textsc{ath}, \textsc{zz}, and \textsc{opt} when the battery capacity changes.
+Increasing the battery capacity can increase the NSD quickly (the increase rate is faster when the number of RBs is larger).
+However, since the number of RBs and the group size are limited, the increase rate slows down as the battery capacity increases, and thus the curves start to converge.
+Despite being online and much simpler, \textsc{bms} is very close to \textsc{opt}.
+As for \textsc{zz}, since it is offline, it outperforms \textsc{bms} for large $n$ but it is much complex.